 Castles were built as fortified mansions for nobility.
 Even though the need for castles has largely faded, many remain as an awesome symbol of history and culture.
+I could spend all day looking for new fairytale castles to explore.

-Bratislava castle, Slovakia
+Bratislava Castle, Slovakia

-Bratislava castle is still the most dramatic feature in the city of Bratislava, Slovakia today.
+One of the most beautiful fairytale castles in Europe, Bratislava castle is still the most dramatic feature in the city of Bratislava, Slovakia today.
 The humongous castle sits on the top of the hill in the center of the city.
 The location provides excellent views of three countries (Austria, Slovakia, and Hungary).

 Chenonceau Castle, France (Château de Chenonceau)

 This French castle is often called the Ladies’ Castle due to feminine influence in its development.
 I credit the feminine touch to the extreme beauty of this structure.
+One of the most beautiful French castles.

 Reichsburg Castle, Germany